Economy tracker: House prices

-House prices have increased as activity in the housing market has picked up in 2013 following a few years of relative stagnation.
+House prices have increased as activity in the housing market has picked up sharply at the end of 2013 following a few years of relative stagnation.

-The Halifax survey said that prices had risen by 5.4% in the year to August, while the Nationwide said house prices in August were rising at an annual rate of 3.5%.
+The Halifax survey said that prices had risen by 7.5% over the course of 2013, while the Nationwide said house prices were up at an annual rate of 8.4%.

 The Nationwide compares prices in one month with the same month a year ago.
 However, the Halifax compares a three-month period with the three-month period in the previous year.

-On the Halifax's measure, the average price of a house also went through the £170,000 mark for the first time in five years.
+On each measure, the average price of a house also went through the £170,000 mark for the first time in five years.

-This is a UK average figure, driven by London and the South East of England.
-Some parts of the country have seen little house price growth or, in some areas, price falls.Continue reading the main story
+This is a UK average figure, driven by London and the south east of England.
+Some parts of the country have seen relatively little house price growth.

 Year on year % change